khangich/vibeplus/vibecoder/README.md

 Ensure the `NEXT_PUBLIC_BACKEND_URL` points to the backend service (`http://localhost:8000` when accessed from your browser).

-For server-side data fetching inside docker-compose, the frontend container reads `BACKEND_INTERNAL_URL`.
-Leave it empty for host-based development or set it to `http://backend:8000` (the docker service name) when running the full stack.
+Both the frontend and worker expect `BACKEND_INTERNAL_URL` to resolve to the backend API.
+Inside docker-compose you can leave it empty for host-based development or set it to `http://backend:8000` (the docker service name) when running the full stack.
+Remote deployments should point it at the public backend base URL.

 ### Local Development